PoemHunter.com

-The Half-breed Girl by Duncan Campbell Scott
+The Half-Breed Girl Poem by Duncan Campbell Scott

-The Half-breed Girl
+The Half-Breed Girl

 She is free of the trap and the paddle,